 A leader known for raising the national and international profiles of educational and nonprofit institutions, Dr. Lynne Murray became the 29th president of Baker University on July 1, 2014.
 Murray previously served as the vice president for development, international and alumni relations at Washington, D.C.-based Gallaudet University, the world’s only university for deaf and hard of hearing people.
 For more than 20 years, she has worked collaboratively with community organizations, initiating national and global partnerships and spearheading fundraising efforts.

 BOARD OF TRUSTEES | University Governance

-Upon its inception in 1858, the founders of Baker University deemed that the University be governed by an overseeing body of no more than 32 members.
-Today, the Baker University Board of Trustees remains the highest governing body of the University, meeting three times annually to approve University programs, budgets, faculty promotions and deferment of degrees to graduates.
+Upon its inception in 1858, the founders of Baker University deemed that the university be governed by an overseeing body of no more than 32 members.
+Today, the Baker University Board of Trustees remains the highest governing body of the university, meeting three times annually to approve university programs, budgets, faculty promotions, and conferment of degrees to graduates.